ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_install_ovhcloud_backint_agent/guide.en-gb.md

 ![recover_tenant_08](images/recover_tenant/recover_tenant_08.png){.thumbnail}

 9\.
-We recommend selecting `Yes`{.action} for `Backint`{.action} category.
-This option allows to check the availability of backups before triggering the recover.
+We recommend selecting `Yes`{.action} for the `Backint`{.action} category.
+This option allows you to check the availability of backups before triggering the recovery.

 ![recover_tenant_09](images/recover_tenant/recover_tenant_09.png){.thumbnail}